Finding food when living off the grid is not as hard as it may sound

 This means that if you are planning to live off the grid that you will have to find your own food.

 Where you could just go about collecting berries and nuts and such, more than likely you will want to have a bit of meat in your belly at some point or another.

 You may know how to hunt, but do you know how to find the game trail?

-Here are 5 simple ways to read a game trail.
+5 Simple ways to read a game trail

 1) Woodland tracks

 The best way to find a game trail in the woods is to look for a place that has thick vegetation and berries or nuts.